-ш Financial Management Financial Standard Operating Decedure (FSOD) FSOP Responsible FSOP Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) Туре Official Date entities to revalue items of property, plant 1) A decision should be reached and accepted by council whether to revalue any class of PPE.
-AP Senior Manager: Ensure that accounting policy is drafted and accepted to revalue certain classes of PPE.
-Assets & Liabilities land and buildings, and other assets for which there is an active market, is permitted.
+Financial Management Figure aid Constant Constant Proceeding (FCCP) FSOP Responsible FSOP Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) Туре Official Date 1 GRAP 17 (IPSAS 17) does not require entities to revalue items of property, plant and equipment, It does, however, permit entities to revalue assets if they wish to do so.
+In other words, voluntary revaluation of land and buildings, and other assets for which there is an active market, is permitted.
+A decision should be reached and accepted by council whether to revalue any class of PPE.
+Ensure that accounting policy is drafted and accepted to revalue certain classes of PPE.
 Ensure that all PPE items within a specific class of PPE are revealed annually.
 Revaluation of PPE can only be used subsequent to initial recognition (recording in books of account).
 The revaluation reserve will be retained until the relevant property, plant and equipment is disposed of.
-1 5) 5) Revaluations should be made with sufficient regularity to ensure that the carrying amount of the item of property, plant and equipment does not differ materially from the fair value at the reporting date.
-Date at which GRAP is 6) The frequency of revaluation depends on the changes in the fair value of the assets being revalued.
+Revaluations should be made with sufficient regularity to ensure that the carrying amount of the item of property, plant and equipment does not differ materially from the fair value at the reporting date.
+The frequency of revaluation depends on the changes in the fair value of the assets being revalued.
 When the fair value of a revalued asset differs materially from its carrying amount, a further revaluation is necessary.
 For an asset that shows insignificant changes in fair value, it may be necessary to revalue the asset only 3 to 5 years.
 Assets that experience significant and volatile changes in fair value require annual revaluation.
-This is an accounting policy choice. implemente d.
+This is an accounting policy choice.
 When one item of property, plant and equipment in a class is revalued, then the entire class should be revalued.
 Also note that the movement in the revalued amount is recognized in net assets - under the revaluation surplus (with certain exceptions) and not in surplus and deficit.
-GRAP 17.34 (IPSAS 17.44) A revaluation will be based on the fair values of an item of PPE, and can be determined by applying one of three method of business units: Market values 2 Market values of assets with similar circumstances and locations Reproduction cost/replacement cost The fair value of many assets can be determined by reference to quoted process in an active and liquid market;
+AP Senior Manager: Assets & Liabilities Date at which GRAP is implemente d.
+2 GRAP 17.34 (IPSAS 17.44) 1) A revaluation will be based on the fair values of an item of PPE, and can be determined by applying one of three method of business units: • Market values • Market values of assets with similar circumstances and locations • Reproduction cost/replacement cost 2) The fair value of many assets can be determined by reference to quoted process in an active and liquid market;